 Having said all that, spirituality, or the expansion of our consciousness is not something that can be faked.

 There will always be people whose temptations overshadow their wisdom, claiming they know better than they really do.
 But isn’t that true for every face of life – there’s always someone too smart.
 And I agree, it’s difficult to take such people seriously.
-But still, hear me out.
+But in avoiding them, we might also avoid something deeper coming through them.

-Learn from everyone.
-Only use your discernment to gauge the credibility of the message, not the messenger.
+My invitation is to explore the possibility of learning from everyone.
+To only use your discernment to gauge the credibility of the message, not the messenger.
 Are you doing something because you’re placing blind faith in someone else, or because what they said made sense?

-And last but not the least, don’t focus on the temptation, whether it’s yours or another’s – focus on the wisdom.
+And last but not the least, it helps to focus not only on temptation, but to focus more on wisdom.